MicroEJ/docs/Tutorials/tutorialExploreDataSerializationFormats.rst

 Example Of Use
 ~~~~~~~~~~~~~~

-This MicroEJ project presents how to use XML data exchange for your Java application developed with MicroEJ.
-It details how to use the `KXmlParser <http://kxml.org/>`_ module.
+An example available at https://github.com/MicroEJ/Example-XML.

-The example parses a short poem written in XML and prints the result on the system out.
-The MicroEJ project can run on any MicroEJ Platform (no external dependencies).
+It presents how to use XML data exchange for your MicroEJ Application.
+It also details how to use the `KXmlParser <http://kxml.org/>`_ module.

-All source code is available at `MicroEJ GitHub <https://github.com/MicroEJ/Example-XML>`_.
+The example parses a short poem written in XML and prints the result on the standard output.
+The project can run on any MicroEJ Platform (no external dependencies).

 ::